 All other sponsored programs that are not organized research or instruction that serve a public purpose. (e.g., community service programs, symposiums, and conferences).

 A funding agency may require (i.e. mandatory) or recommend (i.e. voluntary) that the applicant organization commit to funding allowable expenses (i.e. personnel, tuition, equipment or services).

 Review requirements of the funding opportunity announcement to determine:

-Whether cost share committment is required or voluntary; and
+Whether cost share commitment is required or voluntary; and

-How the university’s committment must be represented, for example
+How the university’s commitment must be represented, for example

 In a letter signed by an authorized institutional official (AO/AOR); and/or in the budget.